w3c-ccg/vc-ed/plugfest-2-2022/index.md

 Yes.

 **Will DID Authentication be required?**
 Yes.
-Note that DID Authentication does not reuqire using DIDAuth protocol.
+Note that DID authentication does not reuqire using DIDAuth protocol.
+It's expected that DID authentication will be dictated by protocol choice.

 **Who decides which DID method to use - wallet or credential issuing platforms?**